The Queensland Feral Pest Initiative is to support weed and pest animal management projects.

 The Queensland Government has allocated $1.84 million over 3 years for projects in rural areas of Queensland where pest animal and weed impacts are having or have the potential to have a significant economic and environmental impact.

-Minister Joyce has announced that Queensland will receive $2 million for farmers in drought-affected regions to control established pest animals and weeds, as part of the Australian Government’s Agricultural Competitiveness White Paper.
+Queensland has received $2 million for farmers in drought-affected regions to control established pest animals and weeds, as part of the Australian Government’s Agricultural Competitiveness White Paper.

-Regional weed and pest animal management projects will focus on:
+Regional weed and pest animal management projects are focusing on:

 - complementing regionally agreed cluster fencing arrangements in areas with high wild dog density and/or evidence of high impacts